Pantagrueliste/multi-saxon/README.md

 # multi-saxon
 [![DOI](https://zenodo.org/badge/680835550.svg)](https://zenodo.org/badge/latestdoi/680835550)

-``multi-saxon`` is a tool designed to rapidly transform vast amounts of XML TEI files to text.
-By harnessing the capabilities of Saxonica's [SaxonC-HE](https://pypi.org/project/saxonche/) processor (XSLT 2.0+) and by leveraging multiprocessing, multi-saxon achieves what `lxml` can only acheive with XSLT 1.0., it transforms XML files at very high speeds.
+``multi-saxon`` swiftly converts large amounts of XML TEI files into text.
+Harnessing the power of Saxonica's [SaxonC-HE](https://pypi.org/project/saxonche/) processor (XSLT 2.0+), it parallelizes file processing.
+This approach enables users to circumvent some of the limitations of ``lxml``, which operates exclusively within the XSLT 1.0.

 ## Features